-It is seen that the particle rapidity spectral shapes vary strongly with the target mass.
-The experimental results are compared with predictions of the DCM-SMM [22, 23] and PHQMD [24] models.
+It is seen that the shapes of the particle rapidity density vary strongly with the target mass.
 For protons, the models have quite similar predictions, which are in reasonable agreement with the experimental results in the forward rapidity range.
-At mid-rapidity the models under-estimate the data for interactions with the targets heavier than the carbon, this might indicate that the degree of nuclear stopping in the data is higher than in the models.

 Deuterons and tritons are predominately produced in the beam fragmentation region for Ar+C and Ar+Al interactions, whereas for heavier targets they are mostly produced at mid-rapidity.
-For deuterons and tritons, the models reasonably describe the shape of the experimental spectra, but under-predict the absolute yields by factors of 4 and 6, respectively.
-The dN/dy spectra of protons, deuterons and tritons produced in collisions with centrality 40-100% in the various targets are shown in Figs. 8b, 9b and 10b, respectively.
-The largest contribution is observed in the beam fragmentation range for all the targets.
-This tendency is reproduced by the DCM-SMM and PHQMD models, but here also the models under-estimate the absolute yields for deuterons and tritons by factors 4 and 5, respectively.
-A similar effect has been reported by the STAR experiment.
-A significant deficit of deuterons and tritons in the PHQMD model relative to the experimental data has been observed in central (0-10%) collisions of Au+Au at $\sqrt{s}$ of 3 GeV [38].
+For deuterons and tritons, the models reasonably describe the shape of the experimental spectra, but under-predict the absolute yields by a factor of about 5.

+The dN/dy distributions of protons, deuterons and tritons produced in collisions with centrality 40-80% on the various targets are shown in Figs. 8b, 9b and 10b, respectively.
+The largest contribution is observed in the beam fragmentation region for all the targets.
+This tendency is reproduced by the DCM-SMM and PHQMD models, again the models under-estimate the absolute yields for deuterons and tritons by a factor of about 5.
+A significant deficit of deuterons and tritons in the PHQMD model relative to the experimental data has also been observed in central (0-10%) collisions of Au+Au at \sqrt{s} of 3 GeV by the STAR experiment [39].

-The observed discrepancy between the data and the DCM-SMM and PHQMD models could be due to feed-down from excited nuclear states that is not taken into account in the models.
-At BM@N collision energies, the reaction zone consists of a hadronic gas which is dominated by nucleons and stable nuclei $(d, t, {}^{3}\text{He}, {}^{4}\text{He})$ .
-However, in addition to these, there are many excited nuclear states with mass number $A \ge 4$ .
+The observed discrepancy between the data and the DCM-SMM and PHQMD models could be due to feed-down from excited nuclear states which are not taken into account in the models.
+At BM@N collision energies, the reaction zone consists of a hadronic gas dominated by nucleons and stable nuclei (d, t, He^3, He^4) .
+However, in addition to these, there are many excited nuclear states with mass number $A \ge 4$.
 The role of the feeddown from these states for the description of light nuclei production in a broad energy range was discussed in ref.
-[39].
-A quantitative estimate of the feed-down contributions to deuterons and tritons was performed in the framework of a hadron resonance gas model, supplemented by a list of A = 4 and A = 5 excited nuclear states from [40].
-As reported in [39], feeding gives a significant contribution to the yields of d, t at NICA/BM@N energies: as much as 60% of all final tritons and 20% of deuterons may come from the decays of excited nuclear states.
+[40].
+As reported in [40], feeding gives a significant contribution to the yields of d, t at NICA/BM@N energies: as much as 60% of all final tritons and 20% of deuterons may come from the decays of excited nuclear states.

-The mean transverse kinetic energy, defined as $\langle E_T \rangle = \langle m_T \rangle - m$ , is related to the $T_0$ value extracted from the fit of the $m_T$ spectrum by the following equation:
+The mean transverse kinetic energy, defined as $\langle E_T \rangle = \langle m_T \rangle - m$, is related to the T_0 value extracted from the fit of the m_T spectrum by the following equation: